2graphic/graph-interpreter/design_document.md

 ## Feeding Images to a Graph

-While editing certain kinds of graphs, a user will want to feed images to the graph.
+While editing certain kinds of graphs, a user will feed images to the graph.
 For this use case, a user already has a graph open and is in editing mode.

 ### Steps